alaTest Sites

 Consumer review (amazon.com)

 alaTest has collected and analyzed 28 user reviews of Palm Tungsten W from Amazon.com.
 The average user rating for this product is 3.0/5, compared to an average user rating of 3.8/5 for other Cell phones on Amazon.com.
-Reviews about the screen and design are on the whole positive.
-The price and portability also get good feedback.
-Opinions are divided on the usability.
+Views about the screen and design are overall positive.
+The price and portability are also appreciated, whereas opinions are divided on the usability.

 performance, portability, price, design, screen